 All Motocross Goggles are not the same!

-Although the majority of goggles on the market look similar, there are some key differences which set some apart from others which explains the dramatic differences in pricing.
+Although the majority of goggles on the market look similar, there are some key differences which set some apart from others which explain the dramatic differences in pricing.

 A basic adult motocross goggle can set you back a little as $40 AUD.
 These will be relatively comfortable, colourful to look the part and will do their job in covering your eyes with a layer of lexan (clear plastic lens) which will keep all of the nasties out.
 If you take your riding more seriously you may want to spend a little more money and get into something with performance in mind.